mrunal2u/tech-portfolio/docs/about.md

 ---
 id: about
-title: About
+title: About Me
 ---

 I am Mrunal Bandodkar, working asProduct Support Engineer at Akamai:

-1. Your current position
-1. Organizations you're involved with
-1. Your personal and professional values
-1. Hobbies or fun facts
+1. I work as a Product Support Engineer in my current role at Akamai Technologies.
+1. I am friendly and professional customer centric specialist with extensive experience resolving escalated customer complaints and issues.
+1. Strong interpersonal skills proven through customer satisfaction and peer recognition awards.
+1. Creative problem solver who built a new customer retention program that increased customer loyalty by 20%.
+1. I am energetic and eager to learn new skills

 Write it in first (I) or third (Your Name Here) person.